IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 # when trying to delete with Write access get:

-andrew@cloudshell:~$ ic cos object-delete --bucket cos-l3-bucket-1 --key "slack.gif"
+andrew@cloudshell:~$ ibmcloud cos object-delete --bucket cos-l3-bucket-1 --key "slack.gif"
 WARNING: This will permanently delete the object 'slack.gif' from the bucket 'cos-l3-bucket-1'.
 Are you sure you would like to continue? [y/N]> y FAILED